avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-7-assigning-dynamic-values/4-7-assigning-dynamic-values.md

 # How to Assign Dynamic Values

-🎯 Learn how to assign dynamic values to element fields in AVStudio.
+🎯 Learn how to assign dynamic values to element fields in AVstudio.
 This guide explains how to identify dynamic-enabled fields, open the `Pick Dynamic Value` modal, and choose between variables, parameters, or state entries for data binding.

 ---